eldun/PathTracer/README.md

 - Outputting an image (.ppm file)
 - Using vectors to represent the world and its properties
-- Rays, A simple camera. and a background
+- Rays, a simple camera, and a background
 - Producing a sphere
-- Surface Normals, multiple hittable objects
+- Surface normals, multiple hittable objects
 - Anti-aliasing
 - Diffuse materials
 - Metallic materials